mchiovaro/mchiovaro.github.io/_pages/outreach.md

 ## Outreach

+<b>Chair, Outreach Committee, Science of Learning and Art of Communication NRF Research Traineeship (NRT) Program</b>
+<br>I'm currently serving as Chair of the Outreach Committee for an [NSF Research Traineeship program (SLAC)](https://slac.uconn.edu/) at the University of Connecticut.
+We create accessible scientific resources and plan events aimed at engaging the community in STEM education.
+We focus on inspiring STEM interest early in the lives of children and in historically marginalized populations.
+Most recently we have been collaborating with the Connecticut Science Center for their [STEM Career Showcases](https://ctsciencecenter.org/stem-career-showcases/), allowing us to give Middle and High School students the opportunity to learn about various careers and ask questions.

 <b>Keney Park Sustainability Project (KPSP)</b>
 <br>I'm currently assisting the [Keney Park Sustainability Project (KPSP)](https://www.keneyparksustainability.org/), based out of Hartford, CT, with their beekeeping initiative.
 KPSP is a non-profit organization located in a federally designated Promise Zone.
 They aim to provide education about sustainable practices to the surrounding urban community through hands-on programs.
 KPSP currently has four thriving hives which are used for honey production and community education workshops!